julia-rose/marijuanapolicytracker/readme.md

 * Create a profile
 * Browse information on marijuana policy over time and by state
 * Subscribe to updates about different states
-* View content for/about marijuana policy specific to that state (pending bills, politicians' stances, criminal stats, local dispensary info)
+* View content for/about marijuana policy specific to that state (recent news, local resources)
 * Share information and news updates on social media

 -------